YeahItsHayden/hayden_storerob/README.md

 ## What is this Script?

 This is an unexploitable, up-to-date store robbery system created for ESX Legacy, it supports complete config changes & is localised to allow for other languages.
-If you find ANY exploits within the script, please directly contact me via my discord - this is my first release on FiveM, and I'm still not 100% with LUA.
+If you find ANY exploits within the script, please open and issue/PR

 ## Requirements